Welcome to Make Beer Easy my friend.

 I will say that I delayed getting into learning how to keg home brew because I was concerned that it would be complicated to figure out and expensive.

-When I made the move I discovered that it was very easy and not complicated at all… and price wise it was actually not that bad.
+When I made the move I discovered that it was very easy and not complicated at all… and price wise it was actually not

 There is no question that kegging beer is a lot more convenient then bottling… and I must say that it is pretty cool to have beer on tap at your home.